giltesa/GBA-SP-USB-C/README.md

-# Game Boy Advance SP USB-C
+# Game Boy Advance SP USB-C Charging Kit

 This board should allow to replace the original EXT2 connector to a USB-C connector.
 Both features (power + audio) should work.